yandex-cloud/yc-solution-library-for-aws/s3 Sync/README.md

 If you look inside the code you will notice that it uses the same S3 API both sides as AWS S3 and Yandex Storage API's are compatible.

 ![Replication Diagram](Diagram.png "Replication Diagram")

 # Limitations

 Please note that this example syncs only newly created objects.
+If you want some solution that helps with more scenarious out of the box please refer to <a href="../Multi-cloud storage with Yandex.Cloud and Amazon S3/README.md">Multi-cloud storage with Yandex.Cloud and Amazon S3 guide</a>

 # Syncyng two s3 buckets